Sudman1/BuildingCrew/README.md

 ## Installation

-Install from the PowerShell Gallery (not yet released)
+Install from the PowerShell Gallery

+> Note: This module is not yet released to the Gallery.

 ```powershell
 Install-Module BuildingCrew